Skip to main content

 Other plugins are hosted externally to the IF.
 Anyone can build a plugin and provide it as an npm package or a public code repository (such as Github) and share it using our Explorer.

-These external plugins are loaded into IF by installing locally and initializing in a manifest.
+These external plugins are loaded into IF by installing locally and initializing in an IMP.

 First, install the plugin by providing the path to the repository to npm install as follows: